weiyuwang2024/vibecoding/transcripts.md

 # VIBE CODING BASICS

 ## Section 1: Prompts
-*Duration: 8-10 minutes*
+*Duration: 3 minutes*

-Think of prompts as the communication protocol between you and your AI coding assistant, And there are three types of prompts:
+There are three types of prompts you can use:

 ### Global Prompts:
-Coding Agent automatically includes the Global prompts in every chat request and applies them for generating code or documents.
+Your coding tool automatically adds these Global prompts to every chat message and uses them when creating code or documents.

-- Project-wide standards that ensure every piece of generated code follows your team's conventions
+- Rules for your whole project that make sure every piece of code follows your team's standards
-- Architectural principles enforcement - whether you're following MVC, microservices, or domain-driven design
+- Making sure your code follows system patterns - like MVC, microservices, or other design approaches
-- Team conventions like naming patterns, file organization, and coding style guidelines
+- Your team's habits for naming things, organizing files, and writing code in a consistent style
-- Domain-specific knowledge integration for specialized projects like fintech, healthcare, or e-commerce
+- Special domain knowledge for project like banking, healthcare, or online shopping

 ### Predefined Prompts:
-You can also create one or more Predefined Prompts.
-They won't be automatically included in every chat, but they should be very easy and quick to load.
-Think them as custom commands
+You can also make one or more pre-defined prompts.
+They won't be added to every chat automatically, but they should be very easy and fast to use.
+Think of them as your own custom commands.

 For example, you might have:
-- instruction files for different programming languages, documents, or project types.
+- Instruction files for different coding languages, documents, or types of projects
-- Customized workflows: Define a personal worklfow to automate the common tasks,
+- Your own workflows: Create a personal process to handle common tasks automatically
-- checklists that ensure every generated piece of code meets your standards
+- Checklists that make sure every piece of code you create meets your quality standards

-### Add-hoc Prompts:
+### Ad-hoc Prompts:

-Finally, dynamic context integration is what makes modern AI coding truly powerful.
-This isn't just about chatting with an AI - it's about creating an intelligent development environment.

-Your AI agent can be:
-- Chat-based for direct conversational programming
-- File-aware, understanding your entire codebase structure and making intelligent modifications
-- Directory-scoped, comprehending how different modules interact
-- Web-integrated, pulling in the latest documentation and API references
-- Terminal-connected, providing real-time debugging and execution feedback

-This creates a development experience where your AI assistant truly understands your project context, not just individual code snippets.
+Ad-hoc prompts are most common used context when talking Coding Agent.
+They might be:
+- user input from the chat windows.
+- files
+- folders
+- urls

 ---